MICE market feature

 Top MICE destinations

-Each year, ICCA (International Congress and Convention Association) compiles a report of the most popular destinations worldwide that hosted the biggest number of meetings and industry events.
+Each year, ICCA (International Congress and Convention Association) compiles a report of the most popular destinations worldwide that hosted the greatest number of meetings and industry events.
 In 2024, it released the ICCA’s Country and City Rankings for 2023.
 You can see the results below.

 Top MICE destinations